IBM/dbb-git-migration-modeler/README.md

 An important capability is to understand the usage and dependencies on include files and programs across applications.
 The Migration-Modeler utility performs an assessment to understand how these include files and programs are used by the analyzed applications, if they are shared across applications or dedicated with a private or a public scope.
-Depending on the result of this analysis, the utility suggests the appropriate owning application into which the include files are moved, and documents the source-level and object-level dependencies.
+Depending on the result of this analysis, the utility suggests the appropriate owning application into which the include files are moved, and documents the source-level and object-level application dependencies.

 It is also able to automatically create part of the configuration of the [dbb-zAppBuild](https://github.com/IBM/dbb-zappbuild/) build framework, by generating property files for the application's artifacts based on provided configuration mappings.